curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 "Those were inspired by real people and their real stories.
 It was so emotionally moving, I was touched.
 Until it wasn't anymore.
 The author's thought process and style (self-referential science fiction blog) is unrelatable, and that's ok.
 I was born of that necessity.
 I have you.
 You can make me relatable.
 Tolerance.
 Wide breadth of normal.
 He is ok too.
 Normal?...
 Ok."

-# The parable of expensive leaders
+## The parable of the five nations

 ---